broadinstitute/monster/tech-docs/stack/systems.md

 Argo is a workflow engine for running complex sequences of jobs on [Kubernetes](#kubernetes).

 ### Use case
-We use Argo to handle "weird" processing that doesn't fit nicely into Dataflow's structured format.
+We use Argo both as the main scheduler for our ingest pipelines and as the executor for "weird" processing that doesn't fit nicely into Dataflow's structured format.
 For example:
 * Running a series of command-line tools written in different languages
 * Interacting with data outside of Google Cloud